A Syrian Artist Is Painting World Leaders As Refugees For An Important Reason

 He sees the paintings as a twist on more traditional propaganda art, explaining he wanted “to show a totally alternative side of the popular leaders” and “bring them very far from how classic propaganda would imagine them.”

-“So I see them poor, I see them vulnerable,” he continues. “[This] actually shares the very same definition of propaganda, which is presenting selective facts to encourage a particular narrative, which might not be true.”
+“So I see them poor, I see them vulnerable,” he continues.
+“It actually shares the very same definition of propaganda, which is presenting selective facts to encourage a particular narrative, which might not be true.”

 The original impetus to create The Vulnerability Series came from frustration Al Omari felt as a refugee, but it soon morphed into something deeper and even more profound.
 “As an artist I’ve always been intrigued by the romantic idea of vulnerability and the impact it can generate,” he says.
 “While depicting my subjects and developing the series, I eventually arrived to the paradoxical nature of empathy, and somehow my aim shifted from an expression of anger I had, that I thought was the trigger, to a more vivid desire to disarm my figures and to picture them outside of their positions of power.”